 - If you're shopping online for tahini, here are a few choices:

-- Mighty Sesame Co.'s Organic Tahini comes in a user-friendly plastic squeeze bottle.
+- Mighty Sesame Co.'s Organic Tahini (affiliate link) comes in a user-friendly plastic squeeze bottle.
 The 10.9-ounce bottle costs $8.80.

-- The silky smooth tahini from Soom foods comes from a single source.
+- The silky smooth (affiliate link) tahini from Soom foods comes from a single source.
 It's sold in 16-ounce containers.
 A 2-pack is $21.99.

 Price includes shipping for Amazon Prime members.